astewayn17/CarDealership/README.md

 ## 📦 Features
 - Display vehicles by: price range, make & model, year, color, mileage, type (car/truck/SUV/van)
 - Add a new vehicle or remove a vehicle by VIN
+- Sell or lease out a vehicle to a customer with detailed financing information!

 ## 🛠️ How to Run